chroma-core/chroma/docs/CIP_4_In_Nin_Metadata_Filters.md

 Currently, Chroma does not provide a way to filter metadata through `in` and `not in`.
 This appears to be

-> Observation: We consider the Auth to be applicable to client-server mode.

 ## **Public Interfaces**

 The changes will affect the following public interfaces: